DavidEdwards/samsung-sdk-builder/README.md

 This program may be compiled into a JAR and used directly in your IDE of choice.
 For example, as a custom Builder in Eclipse.

-When using this as a JAR Builder, these arguments might be useful as a template:
+When using this as a JAR Builder, these arguments might be useful as a template when targetting your java executable:

 ```
 -jar ${workspace_loc:/ProjectName/sdkb.jar}